elliepriestley/word_games/README.md

 Run tests
 ---------

-- Run `./gradlew test` from the 'main' directory (to navigate from the root directory: src/main) to run tests on the Command Line
+- Run `./gradlew test` from the root directory to run tests on the Command Line

 Build